LoicBersier/Haha-yes/readme.md

 npm install
 ```

-To run the bot for the first time you need to execute [deploy-guild-commands.js](deploy-guild-commands.js) so the commands can be registered, don't forget to set your .env accordingly.
+To run the bot for the first time you need to execute [deploy-commands.js](scripts/deploy-commands.js) so the commands can be registered, don't forget to set your .env accordingly.
-``node deploy-commands.cjs``
+``node scripts/deploy-commands.cjs``

 then you can just run it normally.
 ``node index.js``